jessieeeee/JourneyCalendar/README.md

 ### week and month calendar
 ### two modes
 1. Dynamic setting range
-Based on the current month,previous three months and next six months
+Based on the current month, for example, previous three months and next six months
 2. Custom range
-like this 2019-1 to 2019-2
+such as 2019-1 to 2019-2
 ## Using library in your application
 ### Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories: